Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I had the most vivid dream.

-times but this time I'm going straight through you.
+But this time I'm going straight through you

 True.